All manuscripts should comply with the following guidelines. To submit a manuscript, please see How to Submit an Article.

 Quotations of more than 40 words should be set off clearly by indentation.

-Use single quotation marks for quotations, and double for quotations within quotations.
+Use single quotation marks for quotations, scare quotes and other marked-off phrases, and double for quotations within quotations.

 Superscripts used for note reference numbers should follow punctuation marks and closing parentheses, but precede dashes.

 Please leave one space on both sides of a dash.

 Use italics for any necessary emphases and for words or phrases which are not English, unless they are in standard usage (for example, ‘bona fide’).

 Please include any acknowledgments as the last footnote at the end of the article.